cpellouin/mmajconline/index.md

 These were presented by F. Daigne, see his [slides](docs/slides6-daigne.pdf).

+Also, a presentation by Gwenhaël on the neutrino follow-up of GRB190114C, see [her slides](docs/slides6-wasseige.pdf).

 ## Future sessions

 #### _7th session: February 27 2020, 14h (at APC)_